-Your furry pet quickly becomes part of the family and you could never imagine them harming someone.
+Your furry pet quickly becomes part of the family, and you could never imagine them harming someone.
 However, strangers and police officers do not share the same view.
 They can see your lovable pet as a ferocious monster.
-That is why it is imperative to follow all dog laws to avoid any legal repercussions or in an extreme case the loss of your pet.
+That is why it is imperative to follow all dog laws to avoid any legal repercussions or, in an extreme case, the loss of your pet.
 In the case of a dog bite incident, victims will need to contact a Los Angeles dog bite attorney to discuss options.
-Every dog attack case has common aspects that an attorney needs to consider including how aggressive the dog is if the dog bit the victim and what happened after the attack.
+Every dog attack case has common aspects that an attorney needs to consider, including how aggressive the dog is if the dog bites the victim and what happens after the attack.

 Dog Attack Laws

-Los Angeles has specific leash laws requiring owners to keep the pet on his or her property and if they are to be taken off the property the dog or other pet must be on a leash.
+Los Angeles has specific leash laws requiring owners to keep their pets on their property, and if they are to be taken off the property, the dog or other pet must be on a leash.
 The leash can’t be over six feet in length and needs to be used at all times.
 The only exception would be at a designated off-leash access dog park.
-Los Angeles has strict liability for dog bites meaning the pet owner is liable for any damages inflicted by their dog whether the person was legally on private property or the dog was in a public place.
+Los Angeles has strict liability for dog bites, meaning the pet owner is liable for any damages inflicted by their dog, whether the person was legally on private property or the dog was in a public place.
 Pet owners can use the negligence cause of action in their defense.
-There are four main elements to it including the owner owing a duty of care, breaching the duty of care, the breach resulting in a dog attack, and causing significant injury because of the attack.
+There are four main elements to it, including the owner owing a duty of care, breaching the duty of care, the breach resulting in a dog attack, and causing significant injury because of the attack.
 The last law that dog owners should consider is premises liability laws.
 These laws require property owners to warn individuals entering the property of any dangers and offer protection against these dangers.